kimikraus/kimikraus/README.md

 ## Hi there 👋

-I created the site https://damals.hela-frankfurt.de with a custom Content Management System (CMS).
+Developer of the site https://damals.hela-frankfurt.de.